NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/RDTworkflows.rst

 Choosing Component Applications
 -------------------------------

-A user's choice of :ref:`component applications <lblbackendApps>` for RDT depends on the hazard type, available data, and user preferences.
+A user's choice of :ref:`component applications <lblbackendApps>` for R2D depends on the hazard type, available data, and user preferences.
 All currently supported component applications and possible workflows are summarized in :numref:`figWorkflowDiagram`.

 .. figure:: figures/workflow_diagram.png